-Waiver requests are submitted to the Certification Program Manager through the APCB, using the a suitable Waiver Template. (see Annex A2.4).
+Waiver requests are submitted to the Certification Program Manager through the APCB, using a suitable Waiver Template.
 The Program Manager forwards the request to the Waiver Review Board for consideration.
-Waivers are reviewed on a case by casecase-by-case basis.
-Submission of a waiver request does not guarantee consideration nor approval of the waiver request by the WRB.
-A waiver request can be submitted at any time in the certification testing process and the process can be applied for during both initial and recertification of Logo-Certified Products.
+Waivers are reviewed on a case-by-case basis.
+Submission of a waiver request does not guarantee consideration or approval of the waiver request by the WRB.
+A waiver request can be submitted at any time in the certification testing process and the process can be applied for during both initial and re-certification of Certified Products.